Stream Kayo Sports for 14 days FREE and no lock-in contract

 The online platform is compatible with PCs, Macs, smartphones, tablets, Chromecast, AirPlay, the Foxtel Now box, Sony Android TVs, PS4 and Telstra TV.
 New subscribers do get access to a 10-day free trial.

 beIN SPORTS is also available on Fetch TV, as a special interest channel pack priced at $19.99 per month.
 The total price of your subscription, though, will depend on whether you get your Fetch box through a broadband provider or buy it outright.

 El Clásico is the most highly anticipated encounter of each and every La Liga season, with heavyweights Barcelona and Real Madrid facing off.
-The first game this season was on 19 December 2019 at Camp Nou and ended in a 0-0 stalemate.
-The return clash was on 2 March 2020 (AEST) at Santiago Bernabéu, with Madrid emerging 2-0 winners.
+The last El Clásico clash for this season was on Sunday 11 April at Madrid's Santiago Bernabéu, claimed 2-1 by Real.